AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## If I unshare Custom Image M to Account A, what happens?

-If you unshare Custom Image M to Account A, Account A is unable to query Image M either by using the ECS console or by calling ECS API operations, and cannot use Image M to create ECS instances or replace system disks.
+If you unshare Custom Image M to Account A, Account A is unable to query Image M by using the ECS console or by calling ECS API operations, and cannot use Image M to create ECS instances or replace system disks.
 If Account A has created ECS instances from Image M before the image is unshared, the system disks of these instances cannot be re-initialized.

 ## When I attempt to delete an image, I am prompted with a message similar to "The specified image cannot be deleted because it is associated with instances."
 Why?